 Suggested reading: Rechnen mit magnetischen Wirbeln

-(February 28th, 5PM CET, online) tba (A general theory for thermodynamics of computing) – Gonzalo Manzano
+(February 28th, 5PM CET, online) Thermodynamics of computing – Gonzalo Manzano

 Gonzalo Manzano (Universitat de les Illes Balears) is going to talk about his work on the thermodynamics of computing, resulting in a characterization of properties that dynamical physical systems must possess to be able to compute.